 When trying to include an innovative or safety-minded motion control design in your product, there’s a sneaky-confusing word you should know: torque.

 Torque is very important.
-That’s why you hear so many Ford F-150 truck commercials bragging about “torque ratings.”
+Generally speaking, it’s nearly impossible to watch an ad for a pickup truck and not hear hear so many commercials bragging about “torque ratings.”
 It’s a critical aspect of counterbalance hinges too, as they generate torque to counter gravity’s force.

-Below you’ll find an easy-to-follow guide to understanding torque and its role in a heavy-duty lid support hinge.
+Below you’ll find an easy-to-follow guide to understanding torque and its role in a lid support hinge for heavy-duty applications.
 In no time, your lid will boast a safe, smooth open and close.

 By knowing the torque of your lid, the counterbalance hinge your manufacturer designs will provide your desired action and balance.
 If the calculation is wrong, you’re at risk of selling a product that: